-If the LXT oscillator is used then the internal RC oscillator, HIRC, must be used as the high frequency oscillator.
+For these devices, if the LXT oscillator is used then the internal RC oscillator, HIRC, must be used as the high frequency oscillator.
 If the HXT or the ERC oscillator is chosen as the high frequency system clock then the LXT oscillator cannot be used for sharing the same pins.
 The CLKMOD bit in the CTRL0 register can be used to switch the system clock from the high speed HIRC oscillator to the low speed LXT oscillator.
-When the HALT instruction is executed and the device enters the Sleep Mode the LXT oscillator will always continue to run.
-For the device the LXT crystal is connected to the OSC1/OSC2 pins and LXT will always run.
+When the HALT instruction is executed and the device enters the Idle/Sleep Mode the LXT oscillator will always continue to run.
+For these devices the LXT crystal is connected to the OSC1/OSC2 pins and LXT will always run (the LXTEN bit is not used).

-Note that CLKMOD is only valid in HIRC+LXT oscillator configuration.
+Note that CLKMOD is only valid in HIRC+LXT oscillator configuration for HT48R063/HT48R064/HT48R065/HT48R066.